 One of the most common calls receptionists at the hospital receive are clients having difficulty getting their cat into the carrier prior to their appointment.
 As a Cat Friendly Silver Certified Veterinary Hospital, World of Animals at Elkins Park can help alleviate this stress on owners and cats.

 We know that the appointment for your cat starts long before you get to the hospital.
-Cats are a pet that in the United States predominantly lives indoors and may only leave the house once or twice a year.
+In the United States, pet cats predominantly live indoors, and may only leave the house once or twice a year.
 Additionally, they are a species that thrives on consistency in their environment and their daily schedule.
-Taking this into consideration there are a few simple steps that owners can take to make the most of their trip to the vet and avoid scratches as well as the stress on their beloved pets.
+Taking this into consideration, there are a few simple steps that owners can take to make the most of their trip to the vet and avoid scratches as well as unnecessary stress on their beloved pets.

 Ideally, the carrier should be out in the house as another area that is part of the cat’s environment.
 To get your cat acclimated to their carrier long before the appointment.
 If you don’t already, you can keep the carrier in a quiet place but one in which the family may spend time such as a living room corner or under a side table.